jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Account/Create-Account/SQLServer-Create-Account.md

 Description:
 1. After a high-permission account is created, the account list on the Console will only show the high-permission account and will no more show the ordinary accounts;
 2. After a high-permission account is created, to avoid management conflicts, users cannot create a database on the Console, and can only use SQL to create the database through the high-permission account;
+3. Accounts with high permission cannot be deleted

 ## 1. Operation Entrance
 Enter the instance list page, click the instance name, enter the instance page, select ***Account Management*** page, and click ***Create Account***. <br/>